thandora/100-days-of-code-udemy/day-070-deploying-web-app/README.md

-# Blog with Comments
+# Deploying Web App
-The final version of the blog capstone (finally)
+The final version of the blog capstone hosted on [render.com](https://dashboard.render.com/).
+(Originally supposed to be [heroku](https://www.heroku.com/), but is now not *free*)
 # Objective
-To enable user authentication (register, login, logout users) and commenting on the blog capstone (on top of previous existing features).
-New features were implemented using the newly introduced relation database.
+To deploy the blog capstone on render.com, and change the database from SQLite to PostgreSQL